Oscar Torlasco Table Lamp 533/P

 Manufacturer: Lumi Cripa S.R.L., Via Imperia 20 and Piazza Missori 2, Milan, Italy.

-Other versions: The 1950s Oscar Torlasco table lamp 533 was made in some variations over the years.
-All of them were designed in the late 1950s, early 1960s.
+Other versions: This Oscar Torlasco table lamp 533 was made in some variations over the years.
+All of them were designed in the late 50’s, early 60’s.
 Some of these lamps were produced for many years.
+This table lamp also exists as a wall lamp.

 In 1944 Carlo Antonio Crippa created his “workshop” Lumi (lights).
 Cripa surrounded himself with the most prominent designers, such as Guglielmo Berchicci, Anselmo De Sanctis, Pia Guidetti (Cripa), Maurizio Favetta, Ugo la Pietra, Giò Ponti, Prospero Rasulo, Alessandro Scilipoti, Matteo Thun, Gianni Veneziano and Luciana Di Virgilio (Veneziano & Team), Mario Vallini, Nanda Vigo and of course Oscar Torlasco.
 The Lumi company always uses high quality materials.